slacgismo/gismo-cloud-deploy/README.md

                           bucket in config.yaml.
 If the number is an integer, this application processes the first `number` files in the defined bucket in config.yaml.

-  -d, --deletenodes BOOL  Enable deleting eks node after completing this
-                          application.
-The default value is False.

   -f, --configfile TEXT   Assign custom config files, The default files name is
                           ./config/config.yaml

-  -r, --rollout  BOOL     Enable deleting current k8s deployment services and
-                          re-deployment services.
-The default value is False

-  -i, --imagetag TEXT     Specify the image tag.
-The default value is 'latest'
-                          This option command did not work with [ -b | --build ] option command.

-  -do, --docker  BOOL     Default value is False.
-If it is True, the services
-                          run in docker environment.
-Otherwise, the services run in kubernetes◊ environment.

-  -b, --build             Build a temp image and use it.
-If on AWS k8s
-                          environment,     build and push image to ECR with the temp image tag.
-These images will be deleted after used.
-If you would like to preserve images, please use build-image command instead

-  -sc, --nodesscale TEXT  Scale up eks nodes and worker replicas as the same
-                          number.
-This input number replaces the
-                          worker_repliacs and eks_nodes_number in config files

   --help                  Show this message and exit.
 ~~~